lindsey98/DialogWAE/README.md

 ```
 The outputs will be printed to stdout and generated responses will be saved at `results.txt` in the `./output` path.

+## TF-IDF
+The code for TF-IDF is TFIDF.ipynb

 ## References
 If you use any source code included in this toolkit in your work, please cite the following paper: